laurynrepp/LaurynRepp/README.md

 # About Me:

-## Click Here to Read About My Internship Experience:
+## Read More About My Internship Experience:
 [Internship Experience](Internship%20Experience.md)

 ## Click Here to Read and View My Applicable Coursework:
 [Coursework](Coursework.md)

-## Click Here To Read About My Community Service:
+## Read More About My Community Service:
 [Community Service](Community%20Service.md)

-## Click Here to Read About My Lacrosse Experience:
+## Read More About My Lacrosse Experience:
 [Lacrosse](Lacrosse.md)

-## Click Here to Read About My International Experience:
+## Read More About My International Experience:
 [International Experience](International.md)